jaymanh/OP-Tools-fabric/README.md

 ## Future Ideas
 I want to add a refined version of darkmatter to make the process of getting the tools more engaging, kind of like how ores are smelted but if you have anyideas I am open to them.

+## Usage
+If you want to use my mod in anything feel free I only ask I get credits of some kind and maybe a link or two.